andy-esch/andy-esch.github.io/projects.md

 See the full project at its GitHub repo: <https://github.com/CartoDB/cartoframes/>.

+## Pecan Cookies - a map thinking engine

+I wrote a 'map thinking engine' that helped CARTO users create new maps by suggesting styles to apply to the map based on properties of the data in the underlying dataset.
+[TechCrunch](https://techcrunch.com/2015/07/21/cartodb-lets-anyone-visualize-their-data-with-one-click-mapping/) picked up the work, which lives in a [GitHub repo](https://github.com/CartoDB/pecan).
+I wrote the decision tree and a PoC, and [these stellar developers](https://github.com/CartoDB/pecan/blob/5bdb38443fca6a9e34a3f3a87e778143ef514609/package.json#L24-L29) implemented it within CARTO's Editor and packaging it as a node module.

+{% include figure.html caption_text="Draft Pecan Cookies flow chart, eventually implemented in <a href=\"https://github.com/CartoDB/pecan\">CARTO's pecan node module</a>"
+                       img_name="pecan-flow-chart.png"
+		       alt_text="Draft Pecan Cookies flow chart" %}

+The final implementation looked as follows:

+{% include figure.html caption_text="Pecan cookies workflow.
+Image from the blog post <a href=\"\">One-Click Mapping: The Mapping Revolution</a>"
+                       img_name="pecan-in-action.png"
+		       alt_text="Pecan cookies workflow" %}

 ## [](#phonetic-teacher)Military Phonetic Alphabet Teacher

 My last name is always hard to spell when I'm on the phone with my health insurance company or bank.
 I struggle to come up with good words for letters ("E as in Edward, S as in uhhh Sam, C as in Cheese, ...").
 To make my life easier, I learned the military phonetic alphabet.
 While just writing the words and letters on some index cards, or using an online resource that does the digitial version, I decided to write a little Python program that allows me to use one of the many great language recongnition services so I can practice speaking instead of just having to type.